openshift/ops-sop-search/README.md

   name: configmap
   namespace: sop-search
 data:
-  time:
-  elastic:
-  repourl:
-  reponame:
-  gitscript:
+  time: "5" #number of minutes before restarting routine
+  elastic: http://localhost:9200 #location of elasticsearch data
+  repourl: https://github.com/openshift/ops-sop-search/blob/master/ #repo url used for creating links
+  reponame: ops-sop-search #name of the repository you're indexing
+  gitscript: script.sh #location of the shell script
+  giturl: git@github.com:openshift/ops-sop-search.git #clone with ssh
 ```

-**Changes in Files**
-1. in deployment change quay.io link to your quay.io link

-### Building and Running
-1. build image
-2. push the image to a quay repo location
-3. inside the oc environment, apply the service_account, role, and role_binding yml files along with your created configmap and secret files
+3. Create the service_account, role, and role_binding (using files from deploy folder)
+4. Create the services (one for the UI and one for the elasticsearch using files from deploy folder)
+5. Create the routes (one for UI and one for elasticsearch using files from deploy folder)
-4. apply the deployment yml file in the deploy folder
+6. Deploy the deployment file
+7. Access the application via the web address given in the UI route